Lurene M. Contento

 - B.A., Loyola University Chicago

-Contento has extensive experience teaching legal writing, negotiations, and other legal skills to international attorneys and students.
-While on the faculty at the John Marshall Law School, she taught at the China Intellectual Property Training Center and at the Summer Institute for International IP Professionals.
-Additionally, she has lectured extensively abroad, including in Australia, Costa Rica, Czech Republic, Ireland, Italy, and Mexico.
+Contento has over twenty years’ experience teaching legal writing, negotiations, and other legal skills to JDs and to international attorneys and students.
+While on the faculty at the John Marshall Law School, she taught at the China Intellectual Property Training Center in Beijing and at the Summer Institute for International IP Professionals.
+She has lectured and taught extensively abroad, including in Australia, Costa Rica, Czechia, Ireland, Italy, and Mexico.

 Contento began her teaching career at the John Marshall Law School in 2001, first as an adjunct professor and later as an assistant professor and director of the Writing Resource Center.
 As director, she built the center into a professionally staffed resource that held more than 1,500 advising sessions per year.
-Contento has personally counseled thousands of students—both J.D. and international LL.M. students.
+Contento has personally counseled thousands of students—both J.D. and international LL.M. students on how to improve their legal writing.

-Before embarking on her teaching career, Contento was an attorney in the Law Office of Harvey L. Harris PC; areas of practice included divorce, real estate, probate, personal injury, and bankruptcy.
+Before embarking on her teaching career, Contento was an attorney in a general practice law firm; areas of practice included divorce, real estate, probate, personal injury, and bankruptcy.
 She earned a B.A. in English literature summa cum laude from Loyola University Chicago and was awarded Loyola's Martin J. Svaglic Literary Excellence Award.
 She earned her J.D. magna cum laude from the John Marshall Law School.
+Where she earned several CALI awards.
 Contento is licensed to practice law in Illinois.

 Contento was awarded the Global Legal Skills Award in 2017 and the Deborah Hecht Memorial Writing Award in 2012.
 She served as head of the Association of Legal Writing Specialists from 2012 through 2018 and she has chaired or co-chaired committees for the Global Legal Skills Conference Series, the Legal Writing Institute, and the Association of American Law Schools.
 From 2015 to 2018 she was on the editorial board of the Scrivener, the newsletter of Scribes: The American Society of Legal Writers.
 She has written about legal writing and related topics for Scrivener and The Second Draft, published by the Legal Writing Institute, and has presented widely, both domestically and internationally, on legal pedagogy and skills training.